 Pursuant to a sales agreement with its agents, the Company sold, through its ATM offering at the market price, an aggregate of 722,568 shares of its Class A Common Stock in the three months ended March 31, 2023, for a total of \$24.4 million.
 After expenses and commissions paid to the agents, the Company's proceeds totaled \$23.4 million.
 Additionally, the Company recorded direct costs of \$0.2 million related to the issuance.
-Of the total proceeds, \$1.2 million is included in Accounts Receivable at March 31, 2023.
 The shares of Class A Common Stock were issued pursuant to the Company's shelf registration statement on Form S-3 (File No. 333-239242), which became effective on August 5, 2020, and two prospectus supplements dated December 31, 2020 and December 5, 2022, respectively.
 The Company has used and/or intends to use the net proceeds from this offering for working capital and general corporate purposes including, but not limited to, capital expenditures, working capital, investment in technology development and deployment, repayment of indebtedness, potential acquisitions and other business opportunities.
-There were no sales of Class A Common Stock through the ATM offering in the three months ended March 31, 2022.
+There were no sales of Class A Common Stock through the ATM offering in the three months ended September 30, 2023 or the nine months ended September 30, 2022.